tournevis/rotoPhone/README.md

 # rotoPhone

-Simple lib to control rotary dial
+Simple lib to control rotary dial with Arduino

 ### WIP